 The group slipped past us to the exit, and we thought that was the end of it.
 But after we went to the register and paid, we found them waiting for us in the small parking lot outside.
 As we neared Matt's car, we could feel the tension ratchet up; the men were shouting obscenities as they moved toward us.

-We didn't want a fight with these lunatics, and as they neared us Greg kept saying, "Let's just shake on it.
+We didn't want a fight with these lunatics, and as they neared us Jonathan kept saying, "Let's just shake on it.
 We're here out of peace.
 We're not looking for any problems.
 Let's just go home and forget about it."

 They weren't having it.
-The shorter one charged at Greg a few times with balled fists, stopping just short of making contact, and then he made his move: He charged again, this time shoving Greg and swinging around to hit Matt with a vicious right hook.
+The shorter one charged at Jonathan a few times with balled fists, stopping just short of making contact, and then he made his move: He charged again, this time shoving Jonathan and swinging around to hit Matt with a vicious right hook.
 Within seconds both the men were on top of Matt, throwing him to the ground and pounding him repeatedly in his face with their fists.

 Matt, meanwhile, had blacked out when he was thrown to the ground, but the taller guy went on pummeling his head, tossing it from side to side.
 Matt's eyes shot open as he woke to the sound of his own blood splashing on the ground.
 The woman who'd accompanied the two guys was now leaning over Matt, screaming, "Quit resisting!
 They're cops!
 They're going to beat your ass!"